cis3296s23/03-Java-POS-System/README.md

 - Need to clone this Github repository
 - Configure the database credentials
 - From the database, use SQL to import the data
-- Run the project through InteliJ 11 IDE ot the command prompts
+- Run the project through InteliJ 11 IDE or the command prompts
 - Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11

-- Specify additional library to download if needed
-- What file and target to compile and run.
+- Download JavaFX and SceneBuilder
+- Compile and run the main.java file
-- What is expected to happen when the app start.
+- After that, the application should start.